Software Engineering: A Modern Approach

 are delegated.

 Now, let’s examine the actual decorators.
-These classes must be
+These classes must extend

-code, which implements a decorator responsible for compressing and
+implements a decorator responsible for compressing and decompressing the

 class ZipChannel extends ChannelDecorator {